agarwalankush/ECON5130/lecture6/README.md

   - Encoding context embeddings via multi-head attention
   - Learning a language model: decoder and masked multi-head attention
   - Implementation details: positional encodings and layer normalization
-- Building large-scale language models by leveraging unlabeled data
-  - Pre-training and fine-tuning transformer models
-  - Leveraging unlabeled data with GPT
-  - Using GPT-2 to generate new text
-  - Bidirectional pre-training with BERT
-  - The best of both worlds: BART
-- Fine-tuning a BERT model in PyTorch
-  - Loading the IMDb movie review dataset
-  - Tokenizing the dataset
-  - Loading and fine-tuning a pre-trained BERT model
-  - Fine-tuning a transformer more conveniently using the Trainer API